Branded Masks: What You Need to Know

 The main objective in wearing a face mask is to capture particles in the air created while talking, coughing, singing, etc. When masks aren’t comfortable, you’re less likely to wear them period or position them correctly.
 For face masks to be truly effective, they need to be comfortable.
 That means easy to breathe through, and adjustable to accommodate your tiny nose, or my slightly larger one!

-Buying face masks comes down to two things.
+Buying branded masks comes down to two things.
 Yes.
 Two.

 Form and Function.